JAParedes/JAParedes.github.io/_pages/about.md

 Webpage Overview
 ======
 Feel free to check my projects and their associated multimedia, as well as the provided code.
 The tabs above lead to the following content:
 - <b>CV</b>: My latest Curriculum Vitae.
+Click <a href ="https://japaredes.github.io/files/Juan_Augusto_Paredes_Salazar_CV.pdf">here</a> to see the file online.
 - <b>Publications</b>: Academic publications I have authored over te years.
-Click here for more details, such as links to the papers.
+Click <a href ="https://japaredes.github.io/publications">here</a> for more details, such as links to the papers.
 - <b>Projects</b>: Projects in which I have worked over the years.
-Click here for more details, such as associated papers, code, and media.
+Click <a href ="https://japaredes.github.io/projects">here</a> for more details, such as associated papers, code, and media.
 - <b>Videos</b>: Collection of videos associated to my work.
-Click here to get access to the videos and more details about them.
+Click <a href ="https://japaredes.github.io/videos">here</a> to get access to the videos and more details about them.

 Citation Map with Location of Citing Authors